 First, decide on the outcomes you want to experience.
 Be as specific as you can; use numbers, dates, and vivid descriptions of what you really want.
 Avoid stating what you don’t want as your brain will arrow in on these thoughts and give you more of what you want to avoid.

 Next, ask yourself the following questions when looking at the possible solutions: “What looks, feels and sounds the best to me?”
 “What seems the most logical and at the same time has potential growth and opportunities?”
 “Will I regret or be happy with this decision in 3 years?”
 “Will I have caused any harm to myself or others as a result of this decision?”
-You can trust your brain to give you responses to these questions.
+Be sure to “check in” with your heart, as well as your brain on these questions.
+You can trust your heart and brain to give you reliable information and insights.

 Trusted advisors help you achieve your goals faster and with less stress.
 They fill in the gaps left by what you can’t do or need to learn.
 Trusted advisors are a comfort when you feel alone.
 They can also help you make more accurate decisions and avoid potential pitfalls.